by Carolyn Thomas ♥ @HeartSisters

 Since 1973 (when I was just a tiny baby), my work background has been in journalism, communications and public relations.
 I’m a refugee from the Niagara Falls area to the gorgeous west coast of Canada; I’m the author of a couple books; my little garden won a national garden contest from Gardening Life magazine; I once had lunch with His Royal Highness Prince Edward (yes, that Prince Edward); and many years ago while I was a student at Queen’s University, I accidentally smashed our old Buick into the station wagon owned by “The English Patient” author, Michael Ondaatje.
 And that’s just about as much fascinating trivia as the average person can possibly stand knowing about me.

-I have two grown kidlets: Larissa Jane, who lives with her hubby Randy two blocks away from her Mama (their wedding was last August) and Ben, who last year moved back to his hometown here; he and his lovely bride Paula have recently returned home from a 3-month trip to India.
+I have two grown kidlets: Ben, who moved with his lovely bride Paula back here to his hometown where they have fun after work playing in a competitive dodgeball league, and Larissa Jane, who with her hubby Randy is expecting their first baby in May.

 Back in 1997, I made what the Victoria Times Colonist called at the time a “riches to rags” career move when I decided to abandon the expense account world of corporate PR in order to do something socially meaningful for a change – and off I went to work with the Salvation Army.
 I ran their mobile disaster response unit, as well as a street outreach program feeding the homeless.
 Then in 2000, I was thrilled to be offered the position of Communications Coordinator at the Victoria Hospice Society.

 I was just your average active, outgoing PR person, a longtime Run Leader at the Y’s marathon clinic, involved in a number of community and professional organizations – all while juggling a fun and busy social life with close-knit family and friends.